 - By choosing an automatic payment system, you don’t have to think about renewing your share.
 We will send you notices in advance before your account is charged.
-You may cancel the automatic payment any time by e-mailing us email@example.com
+You may cancel the automatic payment any time by e-mailing us at firstname.lastname@example.org

 - The basic price per share is $24 per week with an optional $10 per week for flowers–that’s $240 for 10 weeks vegetables and fruit; $340 for vegetables/fruit and flowers.

 - New members may sign up for a 4 week trial to start with to see if the CSA works for their lifestyle.
 The cost is $96 for vegetables and fruit/ $136 for vegetables/fruit and flowers.
 After the 4-week trial is up, we ask that you sign up for an automatic payment plan or pay for at least 10 weeks at a time.
 This provides more stability for our planning and planting purposes.

 - You may sign up at any time during the year.
-Please note that your 4 or 9 week automatic payment may extend past the end of the season (November 14/15).
-After the final box of the season, the next regular season delivery will be March 20/21, 2013 and your subscription will simply continue then.
+Please note that your 4 or 9 week automatic payment may extend past the end of the season in November.
+If you still have credit after November, your subscription will be extended into the biweekly winter session.

 - Due to the mild winters here in California we can keep growing through the winter.
 However, shorter days and cooler temperatures make things grow more slowly and winter rains can make harvesting more challenging.
-We therefore cut down to every other week deliveries through the winter to a limited number of pick-up sites.
+We therefore cut down to every other week deliveries through the winter.

 - There are now three ways to make payments: electronic check (bank to bank transfer) or credit card online, or check in the mail.
 (E-check is our preferred method for you to pay.
 The fees we pay for this are much lower than those for credit card payment.)